 If you are contemplating hiring a private tutor, here are some of the questions you might want to ask yourself, and your child:

-Often even though a child is doing well overall, there may be a particular subject, or topic within that subject they can’t quite get their head around.
-If this is the case hiring a tutor gives them dedicated time with an expert to help them get to grips with that subject or topic and overcome the challenges associated with it.
+Even though a child is doing well overall, there may be a particular subject, or topic within that subject they can’t quite get their head around.
+If this is the case, hiring a tutor gives them dedicated time with an expert to help them comprehend the subject or topic and overcome the challenges associated with it.

 It may be that your child had their heart set on a particular university or particular course.
 If this is the case, giving them the best chance of achieving the grades that university requires is crucial.
 Every private tutor has specialist knowledge in particular subject areas, so you can pick the tutor that can help your child get the exam results they need.

 If teachers are always telling you that your child has the academic potential yet always seems to fall short come exam time, a private tutor can help.
 They can teach the student exam techniques, help with practice papers, and work with them to understand why they aren’t achieving their expected grades.